 The vision for New Collaborative Learning Trust

-Our schools and colleges will make a significant difference to the lives of young people.
+Our Colleges and Schools will make a significant difference to the lives of young people.

-As a result, together we will make a quantifiable contribution to social mobility.
+As a result, together we will make a positive contribution to social mobility.

 The Trust and its colleges will bring tangible benefits.